-ACP-103 is a small molecule drug candidate that we discovered and are developing to treat patients with Parkinson's disease psychosis.
-ACP-103 can be taken orally and is a novel, potent, and selective 5-HT2A inverse agonist, meaning that it blocks the activity of the 5-HT2A receptor.
-We believe that ACP-103 may effectively treat Parkinson's disease psychosis without impairing motor function, thereby significantly improving the quality of life for patients with Parkinson's disease.
+Pimavanserin is a small molecule drug candidate that we discovered and are developing to treat patients with Parkinson's disease psychosis.
+Pimavanserin can be taken orally and is a novel, potent, and selective 5-HT2A inverse agonist, meaning that it blocks the activity of the 5-HT2A receptor.
+We believe that pimavanserin may effectively treat Parkinson's disease psychosis without impairing motor function, thereby significantly improving the quality of life for patients with Parkinson's disease.

-We are preparing to initiate the first pivotal trial in our Phase III development program with ACP-103 for Parkinson's disease psychosis during the first half of 2007.
-We have designed this trial following an end of Phase II meeting, which we held with the FDA in September 2006.
-We expect to enroll about 240 patients with Parkinson's disease psychosis in this multi-center, double-blind, placebo-controlled Phase III trial.
-Patients in the trial will be randomized to three different study arms, which will include two different doses of ACP-103 and one placebo arm.
-Patients will receive oral doses of either ACP-103 or placebo once daily for six weeks in addition to stable doses of their existing dopamine replacement therapy.
+We are currently conducting the first pivotal trial in our Phase III development program with pimavanserin for Parkinson's disease psychosis.
+This multicenter, double-blind, placebo-controlled Phase III trial is designed to evaluate the safety and efficacy of pimavanserin in approximately 240 patients.
+Patients in the trial are randomized to three different study arms, which include two different doses of pimavanserin and one placebo arm.
+Patients receive oral doses of either pimavanserin or placebo once daily for six weeks in addition to stable doses of their existing dopamine replacement therapy.
 The primary endpoint of the trial is antipsychotic efficacy as measured using the Scale for the Assessment of Positive Symptoms, or SAPS.
-Motoric tolerability will be an important secondary endpoint in the trial and will be measured using the Uniform Parkinson's Disease Rating Scale, or UPDRS.
+Motoric tolerability is an important secondary endpoint in the trial and is measured using the Uniform Parkinson's Disease Rating Scale, or UPDRS.